Mook-as/stackato-doc/user/deploy/buildpack.rst

 Built-In Buildpacks
 ^^^^^^^^^^^^^^^^^^^

-For convenience and backwards compatibility, a few buildpacks are bundled with Stackato.
+For convenience a few buildpacks are bundled with Stackato:

-* **Legacy**: A special meta-buildpack for deploying applications configured for Stackato 2.10 (Cloud Foundry v1 API) and earlier without the need for extensive reconfiguration.
 * `Python <https://github.com/ActiveState/stackato-buildpack-python>`__
 * `Java <https://github.com/cloudfoundry/java-buildpack>`__
 * `Node.js <https://github.com/cloudfoundry/heroku-buildpack-nodejs>`__
 * `Ruby <https://github.com/ActiveState/stackato-buildpack-ruby>`__

+Stackato will cycle through the ``detect`` scripts of the built-in buildpacks prior to staging to match the code you are pushing.

+.. _buildpacks-legacy:

+Legacy Buildpack
+^^^^^^^^^^^^^^^^

+The legacy buildpack is is special meta-buildpack for deploying applications configured for Stackato 2.x (Cloud Foundry v1 API) without the need for extensive reconfiguration.
+This buildpack has updated versions of all the frameworks available in previous versions of Stackato.

 To use the Legacy buildpack: specify the ``framework:`` ``type:`` for your application (e.g. php, play, rails3, sinatra, java_web, java_ee, etc.).
 You can